fritzing/aisler-wiki/use-aisler-with/Fritzing.md

 {Logo Fritzing Fab powered by AISLER}

 Dear Fritzing user, we are happy you want to use our service.
 Fritzing has partnered with AISLER as your fool-proof way to purchase a high quality industry-grade PCB and support Fritzing's development.
-For more details about Fritzing's collaboration with AISLER head over to [our blog](https://blog.aisler.net/making-electronics-simpler).
 On these pages you will find information about the service and how it is used best.

 ### 0. The Basics of PCB design ###
 The basics: lay out your board, route the traces and clean up.
 [Learn more](Fritzing/the-basics)